 Step 3: Blend with odorless mineral spirits or other art solvent.

 You can use a brush (the most common way.)
 Dip the brush into a little solvent, then “paint” it over the color.
 The solvent dissolves the color and allows the different shades of blue to mix almost like paint.

 I used a cotton swab instead of a brush.
 In the blue at the top, I tapped the color repeatedly with the end of the swab.
 Too many times, as it turned out, because I began lifting color.

 In the rest of the sky, I rolled the side of the cotton along the sky in horizontal strokes.
 Once to moisten the color, then again to blend it.

 If you lifted color to create light, wispy clouds, work around them unless you want to reshape them by blending into them.
 Don’t wet them completely.

-TIP: If you need to soften edges, blend over them as shown around the clouds around the center patch of blue sky, and in the clouds leading toward the upper, right corner.
+TIP: If you need to soften edges, blend over them as shown around the clouds around the center patch of blue sky, and in the clouds leading toward the upper, right corner in the illustration above.

 Step 4: Continue layering and blending until the blue sky is finished.

 Layer color and blend with solvent, until the sky is finished to your satisfaction.

 If you need to, you can also do the final blend with a colorless blender.